mde-docs/mde-docs.github.io/mde-docs-site/docs/yamtl.md

 ## Examples

 * [Linked list reversal](examples/linked-list-reversal-example.md) project reverses a linked list data structure originally stored in XMI format (source model).
-YAMTL transformation generates an ``output.xmi`` containing the target model.
-Both source and target metamodels are created using EMF.
+YAMTL transformation generates an ``outputList.xmi`` containing the target model.
+Both source and target metamodels are created using the same ECore file since the data structure remains the same after the transformation.
+A Gradle test runs a Groovy script that loads the input model, executes the transformation and saves the output model.